marcmelliger/BEVPO/README.md

 6. In Eclipse: Right click the project dataAnalysis in the package expolorer and select Maven > Update Project.
 Check "Force Update of Snapshots/Releases" and click OK.

 The issue should now be fixed and the errors disappear.

+# Configuration

+For a successful BEVPO model run, you need to

+- create the input folders with the correctly formated data files
+- create empty output folders
+- create property files that hold